dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-introduction/index.md

 Well done, hopefully now you understand the importance of Primary Grail Fields

-With OOTB Primary Grail Fields, you could directly configure IAM to give access to each team to their own namespace.
+With OOTB permission relevant Primary Grail Fields, you could directly configure IAM to give access to each team to their own namespace.
 The boundary and policy would look as follows

 ![](../../assets/images/iam_with_namespace.png)